-- Aberdeen, Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities, as well as Edinburgh College all offer relevant degree courses in computer forensics, security or ethical hacking.
-Entry requirements are 3-5 Highers including Maths or a science or technological subject, plus National 5 English.
+- Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities, as well as Edinburgh College all offer relevant degree courses in computer forensics, cyber security or ethical hacking.
+Entry requirements are 3-5 Highers including Maths or a science or technological subject plus National 5 English.

 - Some degree courses include an industrial placement so that you gain direct experience on the job.
 Many employers prefer entrants to already have substantial experience.

 - Postgraduate courses in computer forensics are also available at Abertay, Edinburgh Napier, Glasgow, Heriot-Watt and West of Scotland universities.
 For entry you would normally require a good Honours degree in a relevant subject, or equivalent degree with relevant experience.
 Check individual institutions’ websites for details.

-- You might start out with a company as an IT support technician, developer or network engineer with a National Certificate (NC) or Higher National Certificate or Diploma (HNC or HND) in Cyber Security.
+- You could start at entry level as an IT support technician, developer or network engineer with a National Certificate (NC) or Higher National Certificate or Diploma (HNC or HND) in Cyber Security.
 You could work your way up by taking further training and qualifications.
-Many postgraduate courses available are part time during the day.

 - A driving licence may be handy as you could travel to different sites to extract data for investigation.